-The Testing Center offers online TEAS (Test of Essential Academic Skills) testing through ATI.
-The TEAS exam is the pre-entrance multiple choice test for Southern State Community College's Nursing and Respiratory Care Programs which measures the entry level skills and abilities of program applicants.
+The Testing Center offers online HESI A2 testing through Elsevier.
+The HESI A2 exam is the pre-entrance multiple choice test for Southern State Community College's Nursing RN & LPN Programs which measures the entry level skills and abilities of program applicants.